Why replace dairy? How?

 Substitutes for dairy

 You can easily test your own sensitivity to all dairy.
 First, avoid all dairy for one to three weeks.
-Then try goat or sheep cheese, such as feta cheese, if available, else cow’s dairy.
+Then try goat or sheep dairy, such as feta cheese, if available, else cow’s dairy.
 Listen to your body.
 How do you respond?
 Does it cause you mucus in your sinus, indigestion, bloating, stomach pains, excess gas, constipation, or diarrhea?
 Even if you have drunk milk or eaten cheese since your childhood, you may still be sensitive or even intolerant to dairy without knowing it.

 If the dairy theory of strong bones were true, how do you explain the fact that in the countries where there is the greatest consumption of dairy (Scandinavia and North America), there is also the greatest incidence of weakened bones of ageing people?
 What about magnesium and other mineral deficiencies?

 In this four-minute video, Dr. Mark Hyman, MD, describes how dairy can even be dangerous for your health.
 Is he exaggerating?
 Maybe, but I suggest that you watch it and then decide.
 Dr. Hyman further briefly describes why to avoid dairy here.
 Dr. Amy Myers, MD, agrees with this conclusion here.

 Cow’s milk allergy the most common food allergy in children younger than five.
 Sixty-five percent of adults are lactose-intolerant.
 Five reasons to do without dairy are here.